solid/solidproject.org/_posts/for-developers/apps/inrupt-tutorial/2020-11-06-00_getting-started.md

    * Let's start by simply clicking the `Read Profile` button.
        * You should see the name you entered when you registered your Pod.

    * Now let's update your name.
-Simply enter a new name in the 'Write your name' textfield, and click the 'Write to Profile' button.
+Simply enter a new name in the '2.
+Write your name' textfield, and click the 'Write to Profile' button.
        * You should see the message:
            ```